 “A melodrama offers each actor the opportunity to play an over-the-top stereotype for full comedic effect,” says director Jeff Leinbach.
 “The actor’s timing must be perfect to hit the vast array of punchlines that a comedic melodrama offers.
 Fortunately, I have a cast that is willing to go well into the absurd to find the perfect voice for each type of character.
 There will be no confusion about who are the villain and vilainess, the heroine and the hero, the dimwit, the hypochondriac or the morally conflicted characters.
 It was a real challenge to assemble a larger cast, but the play offers the freedom for each member to experiment and push outside of traditional theater.
 The audience is encouraged to laugh out loud, boo, hiss and cheer as the story unfolds.”

 Appearing on stage are Chris Bratton, Brian French, Phyllis French, Dave Hurlbert, Pam Hurlbert, Rachel Reed, Joan Reeve, Karen Saltzgiver, Hilary Snesrud and Paul Witt.
 Sue Nespeca-McCleaf and Dana Witt also appear in the performance.

-Performances of Mrs. Bob Cratchit’s Wild Christmas Binge are at the GAR Building at 53 E Middle St, Gettysburg at 8pm on December 13th, 14th and 21st and at 2pm on December 22nd.
+Performances of “Egad, The Woman in White” will be staged at the GAR Building at 53 E Middle St, Gettysburg at 8pm on May 30 and 31.
 To request reservations, or for group bookings, please email email@example.com or phone (717) 638-8799.
-General admission is $15, $12 seniors and military personnel, and $5 for students.
+General admission is $15, and $12 for seniors, students and military personnel.